-The popular town of Whitstable, famous for its oysters, is a picturesque coastal town rich in maritime history.
+Whitstable, famous for its oysters, is a picturesque coastal town rich in maritime history.
 Indulge in fresh seafood, visit the working harbour, or explore independent shops, art galleries and museum.
-Whitstable’s Tankerton blue flag beach attracts locals and tourists, and it’s high street was a finalist for last year’s Great British High Street ‘Rising Star Award’.
+Whitstable’s Tankerton blue flag beach attracts locals and tourists wanting a calmer coastal experience.

 Planning the perfect stay

 Whether they’re looking to escape to the countryside with the family (and their four-legged friend), a romantic coastal break for two or a city-centre break with friends, there’s plenty of accommodation to choose from.